nickbrandt/GitLab/doc/user/clusters/crossplane.md

 - Crossplane was previously installed as a [GitLab Managed App](./applications.md#crossplane) on the connected kubernetes cluster with a choice of the stack.

 We will use the GCP stack as an example in this guide.
 The instructions for AWS and Azure will be similar to this.

+> Note: Crossplane requires the kubernetes cluster to be VPC Native with Alias IPs enabled so that the IP address of the Pods are routable within the GCP network.

 First, we need to declare some environment variables with configuration that will be used throughout this guide:

 ```